-Learning outcomes It is expected that trainees will: Indicators for their achievement Trainees who have fully met the learning outcome are able to: demonstrate knowledge of ethical foundations of OS explain and discuss principles and values of OS, its ethical foundations, and social benefits understand the significance of OS and citizen science for identifying and solving scientific problems and societal challenges provide examples for role of OS and citizen science in identifying and solving scientific problems and societal challenges
+Learning outcomes It is expected that trainees will: Indicators for their achievement Trainees who have fully met the learning outcome are able to: demonstrate knowledge of ethical foundations of OS explain and discuss principles and values of OS, its ethical foundations, and social benefits Ŵ understand the significance of OS and citizen science for identifying and solving scientific problems and societal challenges provide examples for role of OS and citizen science in identifying and solving scientific problems and societal challenges

-- At least a week before the workshop send trainees the required readings (UNESCO Recommendation on Open Science, file "HU_U1A1 Readings UNESCO Recommendation") and the handout (file "HU_U1A1 Handout"). - 2.
-Before the workshop trainees are required to read the parts I., II. and III. of the UNESCO Recommendation on Open Science (pp. 6-19). - 3.
-Before the workshop trainees should fill in the double-entry reading journal table in the handout.
-The left side should contain quotations from the UNESCO
+- At least a week before the workshop send trainees the required readings UNESCO Recommendation on Open Science and the handout (file "HU_U1A1 Handout"). - 2.
+Before the workshop trainees are required to read the parts I., II. and III. of the UNESCO Recommendation on Open Science (pp. 6-19).